2022 British Academy Television Awards

 The 2022 British Academy Television Awards were held on 8 May 2022 at the Royal Festival Hall in London, to recognise the excellence in British television of 2021.
 The nominations were announced on 30 March 2022 alongside the nominations for the 2022 British Academy Television Craft Awards.
 The nominees for Must-See Moment, voted on by the public, were announced on 23 March 2022.

-It was the first ceremony since the 2019 edition to be held with an in-person audience.
+It was the first awards ceremony since the 2019 edition to be held with an in-person audience.
 Richard Ayoade returned as host for the third consecutive year.

+It was also the first awards ceremony to be held in its usual May slot.

 Though It's a Sin was nominated for the most awards, with seven, including three in the same category (Best Supporting Actor), it won none.
 Three series won multiple awards: Big Zuu's Big Eats, Help, and Time each won two.
 Including Craft Awards, Landscapers was also nominated for seven awards; it won three (all Craft).

 Rules changes

 In October 2021, the British Academy of Film and Television Arts (BAFTA) announced several changes in its rules and voting system: